dmt4/cs/README.md

     ./jdel.sh `seq 110`

 `jadd` is a compiled version of `jadd.sh`.
-They can be used interchangeably.
+They are interchangeable.